-The ESG Risk Ratings are categorized across five risk levels: negligible, low, medium, high and severe.
-Ratings scale is from 0-100, with 100 being the most severe.
+The ESG Risk Ratings are categorized across five risk levels: negligible (0-10), low (10-20), medium (20-30), high (30-40) and severe (40+).

-The ratings framework is supported by 20 material ESG issues that are underpinned by more than 300 indicators and 1,300 datapoints.
+The ratings framework is supported by 20 material ESG issues that are underpinned by more than 300 indicators and 1,300 data points.

 The ESG Risk Ratings are available through Global Access, Datafeeds and API as well as several third-party distribution platforms.